alexkahn/psychic-octo-bear/readme.md

 ## Contents

     1. Getting Started
 Background material on how the internet works and how people interact with it from a more technical standpoint.
     2. First Steps
+An introduction to the command line with pointers to various lessons on Command line basics.